-Most recently, Mohammad used the power of food to bring people together to celebrate their commonalities by making the growing need for faith-based (religious) foods more accessible to individuals and organizations that want to foster inclusive spaces (and dinner tables!).
+Most recently, Mohammad used the power of food to celebrate the commonalities that exist by making the growing need for faith-based (religious) foods more accessible to individuals and organizations that want to foster inclusive spaces (and dinner tables!).

-A public health practitioner by training, Mohammad entered the food world by accident when he produced the first 2-in-1 "Interfaith Meat" that is (Zabihah) Halal and (Glatt) Kosher at the same time.
+A public health practitioner by training, Mohammad entered the food world by accident when he produced the first-ever 2-in-1 "Interfaith Meat" that is (Zabihah) Halal and (Glatt) Kosher at the same time.
 The product was made for his "Shabbat Salaam" interfaith dinner, which brought strangers together as a response to the rising wave of anti-Semitic and anti-Muslim bigotry after the 2016 US election cycle.
-In just over a year, more than 1,000 attendees participated in Shabbat Salaam, while Interfaith Meat helps early adopters save on time, money, inventory space, and food waste with its 2-in-1 approach.
-Beyond Interfaith Meat, Mohammad has produced other products like "Hummus for All of Us" and "Honey, I Love You" under the Abe's Eats brand.
+More than 2,000 attendees participated in Shabbat Salaam programs, while Interfaith Meat helped early adopters save on time, money, inventory space, and food waste with its 2-in-1 approach.
+Beyond Interfaith Meat, Mohammad produced other products like "Hummus for All of Us" and "Honey, I Love You" under the Abe's Eats brand.

-Outside of food, Mohammad works with the c-level executives of private and public companies across industries on branding, program and product development, and general strategy.
-He is a two-time official TED.com speaker who has spoken at Columbia University, Food Lab, Specialty Foods, and IFC Films, to name a few.
-He is a mentor and pitch coach to student and women founders.
+Outside of food, Mohammad works with the c-level executives of private and public companies across industries on program and product development, general strategy, and branding.
+He is a two-time official TED Resident who has spoken at Columbia University, Food Lab, Specialty Foods, and IFC Films, to name a few.
+He is a mentor and pitch coach to university student entrepreneurs and women founders.

-Mohammad is a Johns Hopkins alumnus where he studied public health as a Bloomberg Scholar and Woodrow Wilson Research Fellow.
-He was the University's nominee for the Rhodes, Truman, and Marshall Scholarships before being awarded the George J. Mitchell National Scholarship (the "Rhodes of Ireland") and attended Trinity College Dublin on a full scholarship.
+Mohammad is a Johns Hopkins alumnus who studied public health as a Bloomberg Scholar and Woodrow Wilson Research Fellow.
+He was the University's nominee for the Rhodes and Truman Scholarships before being awarded the George J. Mitchell National Scholarship (the "Rhodes of Ireland") and attended Trinity College Dublin on a full scholarship.
 He is also a proud recipient of the Iranian Scholarship Fund.

-In his spare time, Mohammad loves to work on his 1979 VW Bus and produce new events.
+In his spare time, Mohammad loves to work on his 1969 VW Bus and produce new events.
 His latest program was a Jewish-Muslim comedy show featuring the likes of Sam Morril and Dina Hashem called Cut The Beef.